Ranking All 7 Films in the 'Saw' Series

 When an insurance executive wakes up in a warehouse, he learns that at the end of a series of mazes, he'll reunite with his captured family.
 Along the way, he'll be forced to choose between his employees, deeming who gets to live and who has to die.
 Ultimately, we learn that this executive denied coverage for John Kramer prior to his death, with Jigsaw's apprentice exacting their revenge for the seemingly arbitrary rules for insurance companies that allow its clients to die.

-Throughout the previous five films, the closest an audience member got to sympathizing with anyone in the film was putting yourself in their situation in regards to a trap, but the incorporation of the insurance elements gave the film deeper emotional impact and shed light on insurance companies only viewing their clients as statistics.
+Throughout the previous five films, the closest an audience member got to sympathizing with anyone in the film was putting themselves in their situation in regards to a trap, but the incorporation of the insurance elements gave the film a deeper emotional impact and shed light on insurance companies only viewing their clients as statistics.

 While this might have been the only attempt to introduce social themes into a narrative, it marked a welcome change for the series, despite the film's characters and traps being unexceptional.